rodrigomaruyama/data_science/dataAnalysisR/project/1_final_r_project.md

 - Strong Negative correlation

-In the density_X_alcohol plot we can see the expected behaivour once the alcohol density is lower than the water density.
+In the density_X_alcohol plot we can see the expected behavior once the alcohol density is lower than the water density.
 For both second and third plots they have a negative tendency nad for alcohol_X_residual.sugar they are a concentration of wines with lower residual.sugar quantities.